lunayuehuang/MSE544_ImageSegmentation/README.md

 ![Upload the image dataset to Colab](github_images/colab-upload-image-dataset.png)

 Then run the three setup cells below to clean up any previous outputs, unzip the image dataset, and confirm that PyTorch can see your GPU.
-You will only need to run Step A and Step B once per session — Step C is worth re-running any time you reconnect to a Colab runtime to make sure a GPU is still attached.
+You will only need to run Step 0.I and Step 0.J once per session — Step 0.K is worth re-running any time you reconnect to a Colab runtime to make sure a GPU is still attached.

-### Step A. Optional cleanup (skip on first run)
+### Step 0.I.
+Optional cleanup (skip on first run)

 Open your notebook and run the cell below to wipe any previous `mos2*` outputs under `/content/`.
 Leave it commented unless you really want a fresh start — on a local machine this would delete files permanently.